SadikRa/l2-a2-book-shop-api/README.md

 Implement CRUD operations in the controller.

+- Books Management
-- Create a new book.
+Create a new book.
-- get a book .
+Read details of a specific book or all books.
-- Update details a book.
+Update book details
-- Delete a book from the collection.
+Delete a book from the inventory.
-- Order a book.
+- Order Management
-- Calculate Revenue Orders
+Order a Book: Deducts stock quantity and updates inStock status.
+Calculate Revenue: Computes the total revenue from all orders using aggregation.

 ---